In this section

 Write blockers for bare-metal disk acquisition.
 A hardware write blocker physically prevents any write operation to the evidence disk.
 Software write blockers (mounting read-only) are acceptable for cloud disk snapshots and copied evidence, but hardware write blockers are the standard for original physical media.

 Two independent hashes (SHA256 + MD5, or SHA256 + SHA1).
 If one hash algorithm has a collision weakness (MD5 has known collision attacks), the second hash provides independent verification.
-SHA256 alone is sufficient for most purposes, but dual hashing is the standard for evidence that may be challenged in court.
+SHA256 alone is sufficient for internal investigations, but dual hashing is the standard for evidence that may be challenged in court.

 Witness documentation.
 A second person witnesses the evidence collection and signs the collection log.
 This prevents challenges based on the investigator fabricating evidence.